skydoves/landscapist/README.md

 We can create our own composable functions following requesting states.<br>
 Here is an example that shows a progress indicator when loading an image,<br>
 After complete requesting, the indicator will be gone and a content image will be shown.<br>
-And if the request failed (e.g. network error, wrong destination), error text will be shown.
+If the request failed (e.g. network error, wrong destination), error text will be shown.
 ```kotlin
  GlideImage(
  imageModel = poster.poster,